Deven-Biehler/Deven-Biehler/README.md

 This research aims to advance anomaly detection in online communities while providing insights into evolving malicious behaviors.

+### Q-learning for Optimal Stock Trading Strategy
+This project applies Q-learning and Deep Q-Networks (DQN) to develop an autonomous stock trading strategy.
+We explore reinforcement learning (RL) techniques, including Double DQN (DDQN) and Dueling DDQN, to optimize trading decisions based on historical stock data.
+Our simulation environment models real-world trading dynamics, allowing an agent to learn buy, sell, or hold strategies to maximize profits.
+Key Contributions:

+- Reinforcement learning framework for stock trading using DQN, DDQN, and Dueling DDQN.
+- Trading environment simulation incorporating historical market data.
+- Performance evaluation of different Q-learning architectures, showcasing improved decision-making and risk management.
+- Insights into trading behavior in various market conditions, including trends and volatility.

 ## Contributions and Contact
 If you're interested in any of the projects mentioned above or have any questions, suggestions, or ideas, I would love to hear from you.
 Contributions are always welcome!
 You can reach out to me via email at deven.biehler@wsu.edu.